watson-developer-cloud/dotnet-standard-sdk/src/IBM.WatsonDeveloperCloud.Discovery/README.md

 ### Usage
 The IBM Watson™ [Discovery][discovery] Service uses data analysis combined with cognitive intuition in order to take your unstructured data and enrich it so that you can query it to return the information that you need from it.

-#### Environments
-Manage an environment to store your documents.
 #### Create an environment
 Creates an environment for the service instance.
 Note: You can create only one environment per service instance.
 Attempting to create another environment for the same service instance results in an error.
 ```cs
 ```

 #### List environments
 List existing environments for the service instance.
 ```cs
 ```

 #### List environment details
 Gets detailed information about the specified environment.
 ```cs
 ```

 #### Update an environment
 Updates an existing environment.
 ```cs
 ```

 #### Delete an environment
 Deletes an existing environment.
 ```cs
 ```
-#### Configurations
-Manage custom configurations for your environment.

 #### Add an configuration
 Adds a configuration to the service instance.
 ```cs
 ```

 #### List configurations
 Lists existing configurations for the service instance.
 ```cs
 ```

 ##### List configuration details
 Get information about the specified configuration.
 ```cs
 ```

 ##### Update a configuration
 Replaces an existing configuration.
 This operation completely replaces the previous configuration.
 Important: Do not attempt to replace the default configuration.